uteq/signature/README.md

 - longerKey(): uses a longer key in the url with changeable length (max 254).
 This is recommended when handling sensitive data.
 - group(): groups signatures together via the string given to the function, when a signature is deleted, all signatures with the same group also get deleted.

+- customKey(): grants the ability to use a custom key, if both longerKey() and customKey() are used in the same signature, the last function will override the other.

 Action class:
 ```php